 Rather than feeding you the answers to your happiness questions, Gretchen takes her own personal happiness journey.
 She decides that rather than making big grand gestures and changing her life drastically, she is going to focus on changing her mindset.
 Let me say this.
 She did not go into this challenge feeling down and out.
 No, just at times felt very neutral.

 Gretchen breaks each month into mini challenges.
+Each challenge is broken into a different aspect of her life.
+She focused on things that would make her happy, or change her attitude about certain things.
 Each month’s theme has a connection to her overall happiness.
 Some ideas she had: